ibressler/ibressler.github.io/content/about.en.md

 My work focuses on the interface between hardware and software: I develop control systems for custom and prototype machines, integrate measurement and test instruments into software environments, and automate processes — from the control hardware through to data analysis.
 The aim is always to reduce manual steps, make processes reliable, and establish the basis for consistent digitalisation in laboratory and production environments.

-For each task, I select suitable technologies and tools, adapt them to the specific application, and develop what is still missing where needed.
+For each task, I select suitable technologies and tools, adapt them to the specific application, and develop the functions that are still missing.
 This allows for efficient implementation without unnecessary effort — and a single point of contact for both hardware and software matters.

 Do you have a project involving control technology, instrument integration or process automation?
 [Feel free to contact me]({{% relref path="/#contact" lang="en" %}})